FAQs

 Find Answers

-We fully understand that the value and trust placed in law enforcement has been questioned based on the actions of a few officers.
-Additionally, the lack of transparency has eroded trust.
-Emory Police Department is committed to fostering a safe and inclusive campus for everyone.
-That begins with earning the community’s trust through our actions.
+Emory Police Department (EPD) is committed to fostering a safe and inclusive campus for everyone.
+This begins with earning the community’s trust through our actions.
+Campus safety is strongest when we work together.

 Learn about campus safety